 A chimney is more than just a structural feature—it’s essential for safety, energy efficiency, and the overall appearance of your home.
-Over time, wear and tear can compromise its functionality, making it important to recognize when a replacement is necessary.
+Over time, wear and tear can compromise its functionality, making it important to recognize when a chimney replacement is necessary.

 Signs That Indicate It’s Time for a New Chimney